cwcon/push/contribute/index.md

 # Contributing to Push

-There are numerous ways you can contribute to Push.
+There are many different ways you can contribute to *Push*.

 * **Spread the word**: Share the [push.cwcon.org](http://push.cwcon.org/) URL with friends and colleagues on email lists & social networks.
   Follow and mention the [*Push* Twitter account, @p117sh](http://twitter.com/p117sh).

-* **Sign up for GitHub account, and watch the Push repository**: Everything about *Push*, from submission to open review, happens through [GitHub](http://github.com).
+* **Sign up for a GitHub account, and watch the Push repository**: Everything about *Push*, from submission to open review, happens through [GitHub](http://github.com).
 [Sign up for a GitHub account](https://github.com/signup/free), and consider using your name as your username.
 Be sure, too, to fill out your GitHub profile information.